Studies

 12.45 - 15.15 Welcome to Metropolia: Study start together with tutor students

-Contact teaching starts 27 October 2025 on Myllypuro Campus.
-Please note that attendance is required from 27 October 2025 onward.
+The beginning of the first semester will be held online.
+Contact teaching starts 30 March 2026 on Myllypuro Campus.
+Please note that attendance is required from 30 March 2026 onward.

 The schedule for the entire first semester will be ready before the studies start.
 Be prepared to have full schedules throughout the semester, from Monday to Friday from 8 am to 4 pm.

-If you wish, you can check the term’s schedule in Metropolia’s Schedule Machine (Lukkarikone).
-The term’s schedule will be published on 2nd December.
-Your group ID is SXN25S1B1 (if you have a bachelor's degree) or SXN25S1B2 (if you have a diploma).
+You can see the entire semester’s schedule in Metropolia’s Schedule Machine (Lukkarikone).
+The schedule will be published by 22 December 2025.
+You will find the schedule and links to online teaching sessions by group ID SXN26K1B1 (if you have a bachelor's degree) or SXN26K1B2 (if you have a diploma).
 Please note that some of the times might be subject to change.
+Be prepared to have a full schedule throughout the semester from 19 January onward.

 3. General advice on starting your studies